NickAz123/node-dev-api/README.md

 `v1.0.0`

 This is a feature rich, pre-configured `Node/Express` API template that you can use to kickstart development of your own API, project or application right off the bat.
-It comes packaged with a containerzied `Postgres` environment and database configuration.
-In a few simple steps, you can spin up a working API and database that you can fully customize, configure, and scale to your liking with a straightforward, maintainable structure.
-This guide will step you through the setup and components to give you all the information you need to start making this API yours.
+It comes packaged with a containerized `Postgres` environment and database configuration.
+In a few steps, you can spin up a working API and database that you can customize, configure, and scale to your liking with a straightforward, maintainable structure.

 ## Features